Learning Selective Sensor Fusion for States Estimation: Experiments

-Table \ref{tab:LIDAR-vision} shows the results of our deep LIDAR-vision odometry on the KITTI Odometry dataset.
-Vision Only and LIDAR Only models represent the model using only vision or LIDAR data to estimate ego-motion.
-Compared with them, fusing vision and LIDAR features (Ours (V+L)) contributes to a large improvement no matter in translation or rotation.
-Ours (V+L), Ours (Soft) and Ours (Hard) are our frameworks with a naive direct fusion, soft fusion and hard fusion.
-Our proposed hard fusion is capable of improving the performance over the naive fusion model about 3.0\% in translation and 8.2\% in orientation.
-Note that these models are built on the same modules, except the feature fusion part for a fair comparison.
-Meanwhile, two classical methods, i.e. VISO\_M (Monocular Visual Odometry) \cite{geiger2011stereoscan} and LOAM (LIDAR Odometry and Mapping) \cite{zhang2014loam} are chosen to compare with our data-driven approaches.
-As we can see, the learning based methods greatly outperform monocular visual odometry, but still have a certain gap with the state-of-the-art LIDAR odometry (LOAM).
-The model based methods are tailored to the specific visual odometry or LIDAR odometry problem: LOAM is built on scene geometry information and quite accurate with the good-quality pointcloud data; the monocular visual odometry (VISO\_M) relies on hand-crafted features and is quite challenging above high-dimensional images.
-In comparison, the data-driven models can automatically extract suitable features, which means that they are not restricted into specific sensor modality or task, leaving potentials to explore an universal framework for deep states estimator.
+Meanwhile, three classical methods, i.e. VISO\_M (Monocular Visual Odometry) \cite{geiger2011stereoscan}, {and ELO \cite{ZhengZ21}} are chosen as task baselines to compare with our data-driven approaches.
+As we can see, the learning based methods greatly outperform the two monocular visual odometry algorithms, but still have a large performance gap with respect to {the traditional LIDAR odometry, i.e. ELO \cite{ZhengZ21}}.
+The model based methods are tailored to the specific visual odometry or LIDAR odometry problem: ELO is built on scene geometry information and quite accurate with good-quality point cloud data; the monocular visual odometry (VISO\_M) relies on hand-crafted features and it is quite challenging to perform using high-dimensional raw images directly.
+In comparison, the data-driven models can automatically extract suitable features, which means that they are not restricted to a specific sensor modality or task, hence with the potential to explore an universal framework for deep state estimation.

-\subsection{Task 3: Deep VIO on self-driving and UAV scenarios}
+\subsection{Task 3: Deep VIO on UAV and self-driving scenarios}

-Finally, we come to evaluate our proposed model above KITTI raw dataset (self-driving scenario) and EuRoC MAV dataset (UAV scenario) on learning visual-inertial odometry (VIO), a fundamental research in robotic community.
-The relative pose error is adopted as evaluation metric \cite{sturm2012benchmark}, which calculates the root mean squared error (RMSE) of the translational and rotational transformations between two frames of images over all testing trajectories as: